Trading Strategies / Indicators

 • RSI indicators may not prove to be as useful in the face of strong market trends.

-• It is possible for the RSI indicators to give false or misleading directions that result in wrong trading or investment decision on part of the trader.
+• It is possible for the RSI indicators to give false or misleading directions that result in wrong trading or investment decisions on the part of the trader.

 • RSI indicator may stay in the overbought or oversold zone for a significant time and may not reflect a clear trend or reversal of the same.
 This time-lapse will not provide a clear direction for the trader to understand the price trend or the potential reversal of the same leading to wrong interpretations.